-It is proposed that the new act be applied to bondholder representatives.
+The act would be applied to bondholder representatives.
 The act will be applied to representatives in connection with the issuance of bonds as well as during the period of validity of a representation agreement and issued bond.
 The act will also be applied in situations in which a representative enters into bankruptcy, restructuring proceedings, a private individual's debt adjustment or other applicable domestic or foreign insolvency proceedings or acts contrary to good securities market practice.
 For the effectiveness of the representative model, it is essential that representatives are able to attend, on the bondholders' behalf, to the collection of receivables, the realisation of collateral, and judicial proceedings in relation to issuers and debtors' insolvency proceedings, including issuers' bankruptcies and restructuring proceedings.

 In addition, a small part of the act will apply to security agents used in collective financing arrangements other than bonds, unless otherwise agreed.
-The appointment of a security agent as well as its tasks is prescribed in more detail in Chapter 5 of the proposal, which lays down provisions on the use of a security agent in collective financing arrangements other than bonds.
+The appointment of a security agent and its tasks as well as the use of a security agent in collective financing arrangements other than bonds are prescribed on in more detail in Chapter 5 of the legislative proposal.
 The act will also apply to security agents acting as representatives, if the appointment of a security agent has been agreed and, instead of a representative, the management of bond collateral for the benefit of all bondholders is given as a task expressly to a separate security agent.
 The provision is not intended to be exhaustive; it seeks only to clarify that the provisions relating to representatives may be applied to security agents or to representatives acting as a security agent which manage collateral for the benefit of all bondholders.

-The provisions in the proposal relating to bonds and parts thereof will also be applied as such to other predominantly debt-based securities or other corresponding financial instruments, unless otherwise agreed in the representation agreement.
-In practice, the provisions will also facilitate an extension of the scope of the act to predominantly debt-based financial instruments other than bonds, irrespective of whether they are marketable and transferable securities, as referred to in the Securities Market Act, or non-transferable securities or securities with limited transferability or other corresponding investment instruments falling outside the scope of the Securities Market Act.
-This prepares for the utilisation of the representative structure in innovative financing arrangements based on financial technology (fintech), such as crowdfunding, which in the future will probably become increasingly commonplace and arise more often than at present.
+The provisions in the proposal relating to bonds and parts thereof will also be applied as such to other predominantly debt-based securities or other corresponding securities, unless otherwise agreed in the representation agreement, and also to loan-based crowdfunding.
+In practice, the provisions will also facilitate extending the scope of the act to predominantly debt-based securities other than bonds.
+This prepares for the utilisation of the representative structure in innovative financing arrangements based on financial technology (fintech), such as crowdfunding, which in the future will probably become increasingly commonplace and arise more often than currently.